 d.
-At least 20% of existing social housing units repaired (approximately
+At least 20% of existing social housing units repaired (approximately e.
+Retained Urban Native Social Housing units will be repaired to good condition

 2 The main intent is to provide a consistent approach among the provinces and territories (except Quebec) through the common terms and conditions of a bi-lateral related to, for example, allocation other than specific targeted funding (i.e., funding for the North), eligible use of funding, cost sharing, reporting, action plans, communication protocols, audits and financial terms and conditions.